thinkphp/thinkphp.herokuapp.com/_posts/2021-03-20-intro-python3.md

 title: Introducere in Python 3
 ---

-Python is a popular programming language.
+- Python is a popular programming language.
 It was created by Guido van Rossum, and released in 1991.
+- Python este un limbaj de scripting expresiv, in mod dinamic typed, garbage collected.